gregmacfarlane/homework/README.md

 Then, use the `.homework` attribute next to a heading at any level to identify the heading as a homework problem with a title.

-Additionall, the `.homework-key` div will create a callout with a solution.
+Additionally, the `.homework-key` div will create a callout with a solution.
 The `show-solution` boolean flag gives you the option to print the callout or not [h/t to ginolhac](https://github.com/ginolhac/unilur).